nberlette/decorators/packages/bind/README.md

 #### Returns

-    void

-> This decorator does not return a value; instead, it leverages a side-effect
-> style initializer callback via the `addInitializer` API.
+This decorator does not return a value; instead, it leverages a side-effect style initializer callback via the `addInitializer` API.

 ---